Best free HIPAA training materials

 Another way organizations can exercise due diligence is by implementing the right training programs.
 While HIPAA-compliant software is a great start, an untrained employee can cause just as much damage as unsecured software.
 For example, a HIPAA breach can take the form of medical personnel discussing patient information in a public area.

 Because free HIPAA-training materials are accessible and cover a wide range of situations, they’re a great way to prepare your team.
 These resources can improve staff compliance while saving you time, stress, and money.

 Due to the many resources available, you should come up with a list of criteria and questions before you start your search for free training.

 - Have other healthcare brands adopted the training?
-Adoption by other reputable healthcare brands will reinforce the legitimacy of free resources.
+Adoption by other reputable healthcare brands will reinforce the legitimacy of free materials.

 - Do you need a BAA?
 A BAA is a standard HIPAA requirement.
 If you’ll be handling PHI during the training, it’s essential that you have this agreement in place.